Tebs-Lab/intro-ml-non-eng-2-day/05-llm-landscape/0x-progress-safety-and-regulation.md

 With all that in mind:

-* With respect to private data, what risks do LLMs pose?
+* With respect to private data, what risks do ML models pose?
     * What sorts of data might they "regurgitate" that create risks?
     * Consider risks to individuals as well as risk assumed by publishers.
-    * What can LLM publishers do to reduce these risks?
+    * What can model publishers do to reduce these risks?

-* With respect to copy protected data, what risks to LLMs pose?
+* With respect to copy protected data, what risks to models pose?
-    * What legal risks might an LLM publisher open themselves to by training with copy protected data?
+    * What legal risks might a model publisher open themselves to by training with copy protected data?
-    * If an LLM plagiarizes someone's work, and an end user publishes it (never knowing where it was plagiarized) how should liability be assigned to the LLM creator vs the LLM user?
+    * If a model plagiarizes someone's work, and an end user publishes it (never knowing where it was plagiarized) how should liability be assigned to the model creator vs the model user?
-    * If an LLM "hallucinates" a citation, should the LLM publisher be held liable for slander / libel?
+    * If a model "hallucinates" a citation, should the model publisher be held liable for slander / libel?
         * What specifics of the situation might cause you to lean one way or the other?

-* Given the above risks, why don't LLM publishers eliminate or reduce the amount of private and copy protected data they use to train models?
+* Given the above risks, why don't model publishers eliminate or reduce the amount of private and copy protected data they use to train models?

 ## Mis-and-Dis Information

-* Describe at least 3 ways LLMs can be used by propagandists.
+* Describe at least 3 ways models can be used by propagandists.
     * Can you find any evidence that some of these things have already been done?

-* LLMs often "hallucinate," that is, they make stuff up.
+* Models often "hallucinate," that is, they make stuff up.
 Given that...
-    * Are there any industries or specific purposes where you'd support banning LLMs?
+    * Are there any industries or specific purposes where you'd support banning models?

 * Spam contributes somewhat to misinformation...
-    * Can you find 3 examples of how and why LLMs are being used to generate spam?
+    * Can you find 3 examples of how and why models are being used to generate spam?

 * Mis-and-dis information are not new phenomena...
-    * Make the best argument you can that LLMs will cause significant change in this area.
+    * Make the best argument you can that models will cause significant change in this area.
     * Now, make the best argument you can that they're not a significant change with respect to mis-and-dis information.

 ## Energy Use & Climate

 * Generative models use an enormous amount of energy...
     * Can you find at least 2 credible sources quantifying that energy use?
-    * Based on those sources, about how much energy is used by the LLM industry?
+    * Based on those sources, about how much energy is used by the model industry?

 * In addition to energy use, what other resources are being used in large amounts by the AI industry?
     * Hint: https://www.theatlantic.com/technology/archive/2024/03/ai-water-climate-microsoft/677602/